AlexanderStewart/solitaire/README.md

 ## Packages used

-The following packages were used (not including the default React packages):
+The following packages were used (this list does not inlcude the packages that are default to React):

 - @formspree/react
 - react-dnd